How to Rate College Football Teams

 Access the entire guide here: How to Rate College Football Teams

-it is, the final 2012 AP poll, cleansed of logical errors.
-The biggest
+it is, the final 2013 AP poll, cleansed of logical errors!
+This AP poll

 have also repaired the errors in all the AP polls going back to the